Greta Daniel

 Greta Daniel (1909–1962) was an Associate Curator in the Department of Architecture and Design at The Museum of Modern Art, New York.

 Early life and education

 Daniel was born in 1905 in Essen, Germany.
-She graduated from the University of Munich and worked at the Museum Folkwang, Essen.
+She graduated from the Ludwig-Maximilians-Universität München and worked at the Museum Folkwang, Essen.
 She arrived in the United States as a refugee.

 Career

 Daniel joined the Museum of Modern Art in 1943 as Assistant in the Department of Industrial Design, and by 1946 she had been named Assistant Curator.
 Daniel became the resident expert on industrial design, playing an important role in developing the collection and contributing to numerous exhibitions.

-In 1954 she edited the teaching portfolio Useful Objects Today.
+In 1954, she edited the teaching portfolio Useful Objects Today.
 She also wrote Introduction to Twentieth Century Design from the Collection of The Museum of Modern Art.

 During the 1950s and early 1960s, she authored articles in the journal Craft Horizons.

 Death

 Daniel died suddenly in 1962.
 Sheila Hicks created the artwork Greta no. 55 (1961) in her memory.